Unions, intersections and a one-shot quantum joint typicality lemma: Introduction

 Let us define the `intersection' of subspaces to be the complement of the tilted span of the complementary subspaces.
-Applying this recipe to $\Pi^X$, $\Pi^Y$, $\Pi^{X,Y}$ gives us a projector $\Pi$ that satisfies Property~\arabic{type1error} with lower bound $1 - O(\sqrt{\epsilon})$ by setting $\alpha = \sqrt{\epsilon}$ in the upper bound of Proposition~\ref{prop:tiltedspan}.
+Applying this recipe to projectors $\Pi^X$, $\Pi^Y$, $\Pi^{X,Y}$ achieving the maxima in the definitions of the three entropic quantities $I^\epsilon_H(X:YZ)$, $I^\epsilon_H(Y:XZ)$, $I^\epsilon_H(XY:Z)$ gives us a projector $\Pi$ that satisfies Property~\arabic{type1error} with lower bound $1 - O(\sqrt{\epsilon})$ by setting $\alpha = \sqrt{\epsilon}$ in the upper bound of Proposition~\ref{prop:tiltedspan}.
 However, it is not clear whether $\Pi$ satisfies the Properties~\arabic{type2errorx}, \arabic{type2errory}, \arabic{type2errorxy} even approximately.
 This is because in order to prove, say, Property~\arabic{type2errorx}, one has to use the lower bound of Proposition~\ref{prop:tiltedspan} with $\alpha = \sqrt{\epsilon}$, which would give an upper bound of at least $\sqrt{\epsilon}$ for Property~\arabic{type2errorx}!